kralverde/ravencoin-stratum-proxy/README.md

 This is beta software and has only been tested on testnet.

 ## *Important Note 2*
+This is not pool software and is meant for solo-mining.
+All proceeds go to the address of the first miner that connects.

+## *Important Note 3*
 Mining software will only send a share when it has found a block.
 No shares for long periods of time is normal behavior.

 ## Table of Contents